JakubSokolowski/PEA/TSP/ReadMe.txt

     "Source Files" filter).

 TSP.cpp
-    This is the main DLL source file.
+    This is the main application source file.

 /////////////////////////////////////////////////////////////////////////////
 Other standard files: